-During these procedures, you’ll typically come to the hospital and receive medicine so you don’t feel pain.
-Then, your orthopedic surgeon will replace your painful joint with a new, man-made one through a surgical procedure.
+During these procedures, you’ll typically come to the hospital and be given medicine so you don’t feel pain.
+Then, your orthopedic surgeon will replace your painful joint with a new, human-made one through a surgical procedure.

-Then, you’ll begin your recovery and begin rehabilitation and physical therapy at home or in a clinic.
+Then, you’ll begin your recovery with rehabilitation and physical therapy at home or in a clinic.
 Often, physical therapy will begin the day after your operation.
-Depending on your condition and procedure, you might even move or begin exercising again, with guidance, the same day of your surgery.
+Depending on your condition and procedure, with guidance, you might even move or begin exercising again the same day of your surgery.

 How to Know When Joint Replacement is for You

-- Placing an arthroscope — a small, lighted tube — into your joint
+- Placing a small, lighted tube called an arthroscope into your joint

 - Testing a small sample of your tissue